relikd/baRSS/README.md

 ### App Store Notice

-In the last couple of months I prepared baRSS to be released on the App Store.
-With sandboxing enabled and hardened runtime environment, etc.

-But, for the time being, I decided to not publish this app for political reasons.
-I was not happy about some decisions made in the last weeks.
-Decisions that were evaluated on monetary aspects and not on ethical considerations.
-I won't support this conduct with my own money.

 If you find this app somewhere on the App Store, you can be sure that it is a counterfeit.
 As long as you can read this very notice, I am not responsible for the publication.
 Further, I can't guarantee the App Store version wasn't modified by a malicious actor to spy on you.